alephium/build-smart-contracts-in-ralph/docs/index.md

     pub fn withdraw() -> () {
       let caller = callerAddress!()
       transferTokenFromSelf!(caller, selfTokenId!(), 1)
+      // Prior to the Danube upgrade, dustAmount!() needs to be transferred explicitly
+      // After the Danube upgrade, transaction caller will fund the dust amount by default
-      transferTokenFromSelf!(caller, ALPH, dustAmount!())
+      // transferTokenFromSelf!(caller, ALPH, dustAmount!())
     }
 }
 ```

-In the example above, the `withdraw` function uses the contract's assets, and it transfers 1 token and dust amount of ALPH to the caller.
-Dust amount is the minimal amount of ALPH required for each UTXO to prevent the bloating of UTXO set, it is currently set to `0.001` ALPH.
+In the example above, the `withdraw` function uses the contract's assets to transfers 1 token to the caller.
+Before the Danube upgrade, it also needed to explicitly transfer `dustAmount!()` (currently `0.001`) of ALPH to the caller.
+This minimal amount of ALPH is required for each UTXO to prevent bloating of UTXO set.
+After the Danube upgrade, the transaction caller automatically covers the dust amount by default, eliminating the need for an explicit transfer.

 We can test the `Withdraw` contract using the TypeScript code below: